Charlie Bass (engineer)

-Charles "Charlie" Bass, is an American electrical engineer, academician and entrepreneur.
+Charlie Bass, is an American electrical engineer, academic and entrepreneur.
 He was the co-founder of the networking company Ungermann-Bass in 1979.
 Led by Ralph Ungermann and staffed by several colleagues from Zilog, Ungermann-Bass helped commercialize ethernet, had a successful IPO, and then was purchased by Tandem Computers.

-Bass was also co-founder of Starlight Networks in late 1990, a software company involved in streaming media and Socket Mobile, Inc. in 1992.
+Bass was also co-founder of Parallan Computer in July 1986, a maker of high-specification, multi-processor servers, and Starlight Networks in late 1990, a software company involved in streaming media and Socket Mobile, Inc. in 1992.

 In 1972, Bass received a Ph.D. in electrical engineering from the University of Hawaii.
 He has taught at University of California, Berkeley; University of California, Santa Cruz; and Stanford University, and he worked for Zilog.
 In 1989, he formed his own venture capital company, Bass Associates.
-Bass is currently an advisor to Horizon Ventures.
+Bass is currently an advisor to Rising Tide, a venture capital partnership.